hwelsters/wisdom-of-crowd-llm/README.md

 ***

 # **I. Abstract**
 In various problem domains, it has been observed that the aggregate opinions of a group can outperform the results of any one individual in the group.
-We study the aggregate performance of a commercially available LLM known as ChatGPT across 10 nondeterministic runs each through the math word problem question sets DRAW-1K, ALG-514 and NLU-ASDIV.
+We study the aggregate performance of a commercially available LLM known as ChatGPT's GPT-3.5 across 10 nondeterministic runs each through the question sets DRAW-1K, ALG-514 and NLU-ASDIV.
 We find the aggregate using majority voting performs better in terms of providing more accurate responses and fewer wrong responses compared to any individual run.
-Later on, we propose various election methods for selecting the best response from the various sample solutions which appears to bring about even greater improvements in performance.
-The dataset of ChatGPT’s responses to the various question sets are also provided in this repo.
+Later on, we propose various election methods for selecting the best response from the various sample solutions.
+The dataset of ChatGPT’s responses to the various question sets are also released.

 # **II.
 Introduction**
 Large-language models have gained popularity in recent years.
 At the moment, many consider OpenAI’s ChatGPT as state-of-the-art.
 However, it notably fails to perform well on tasks requiring precise calculations and reasoning.
 In this repo, we attempt to improve ChatGPT’s performance in math-word problems by applying the wisdom of the crowds theory.

 The wisdom of the crowds theory refers to the concept that the aggregate judgments of groups are often more accurate than those of the individual.
 In this repo, we apply this theory to OpenAI’s ChatGPT 3.5 on math-word problems by using majority voting to select numbers that appear the most often.
 Furthermore, we later also propose various “election” methods by which representative samples are selected from the pool of candidates as the solution instead of majority voting.

-# **III.
+# **II.
 Materials and Methods**
-**MWP Datasets.** We employed the following math-word problem question sets: DRAW-1K, ALG-514, NLU-ASDIV.
-These question sets contain not only the questions and answers but also the system of equations that may be used to solve the problem.
-An example is the following MWP:
+**MWP Datasets.** In our experiment, we employed the following math-word problem question sets: DRAW-1K, ALG-514, NLU-ASDIV.
+These question sets contain not only the questions and the associated answers but also the representative system of equations that can be used to solve the problem.
+As an example, consider the following math word problem.

 ```
-Juniors boat will go 15 miles per hour in still water .
-If he can go 12 miles downstream in the same amount of time as it takes to go 9 miles upstream ,
-then what is the speed of the current .
+My mothers age is three times my age .
+The sum of our ages is 40 .
+How old am I ?
+How old is my mother ?
 ```
+In addition to the correct answers, which are `10.0` and `30.0`, it also includes the system of equations needed to solve the problem `x + y = 40` and `y = 3*x`.
+These equations are representative of the problem.

-**Collecting ChatGPT's responses at scale.** I made use of the following tool to collect ChatGPT's responses: https://github.com/aardoh/sleepyask. sleepyask is a tool I made which allows me to collect responses from ChatGPT faster since it applies the producer-consumer problem in order to ask multiple questions in parallel.
-Before each question asked to ChatGPT, I added the following piece of text:
+**Collecting ChatGPT's responses at scale.** ChatGPT has released an API for public use.
+We used a tool named sleepyask to collect GPT-3.5’s responses at scale.
+This tool was made by us and allows us to collect a large amount of responses from ChatGPT.
+It applies the producer-consumer problem to ChatGPT to ask questions in parallel, allowing us to collect ChatGPT’s responses at a rapid pace.
+For the experiments, we suffixed each question with the following phrase before posting it to ChatGPT as a question.
 ```
 Solve the following math problem:
 ```